Chocolate Peanut Butter Bonbons

 What’s the difference between a truffle and a bonbon?

-Truffles have chocolate ganache centers, often rolled in cocoa or dipped in nuts.
+Truffles like my coffee truffles have chocolate ganache centers, often rolled in cocoa or dipped in nuts.
 Bonbons are chocolate-encased and can include any sort of center.
 There seems to be a discrepancy whether the Venn diagram has truffles as a subset of bonbons (i.e. whether all truffles are bonbons) or whether the sets are non-overlapping.

-Once you’ve tempered your chocolate, spoon in a thin layer to fill your molds.
-You can use a food-safe paint brush, if you like.
+Temper your chocolate, then spoon it in into your molds in a thin layer.
+You can use a food-safe paint brush, if you like, to get it around the sides.

-Let cool to room temperature.
-Add the peanut butter filling and flatten, leaving enough space in your mold for a thin layer of chocolate for the bottom of your bonbon.
+Let the chocolate cool to room temperature.
+Then add the peanut butter filling and flatten, leaving enough space in your mold for a thin layer of chocolate for the bottom of your bonbon.
 Re-temper your chocolate if it has not been held in temper.

-Alternatively, you can dip the peanut butter filling into chocolate.
-Roll into balls by hand or use molds and chill just for a few minutes.
+Alternatively, you can dip the peanut butter filling into the tempered chocolate.
+Roll the peanut butter bonbon filling into balls by hand or use molds and chill just for a few minutes.

-Dip into your tempered chocolate and let dry on a baking sheet covered in parchment paper.
+Dip your peanut butter centers into your tempered chocolate and let dry on a baking sheet covered in parchment paper.
 Some of these are definitely better than others!

 Using a chocolate tempering machine

 I rented a Chocovision Rev2 from a local chocolate store to see whether the chocolate tempering machine was worth the $700 price tag.
-This machine can temper a pound and a half of chocolate.
+This machine can temper a pound and a half of chocolate and is intended for home use.

 The Rev2 did some things really well: